 Often regarded as a sanctuary, bedrooms benefit from soft lighting, a soothing colour palette and comforting textures – the statement interior design trend of velvet in rich, jewelled toned greens work well.
 Removing clutter that may have crept in due to the work from home routine is beneficial in creating a calming atmosphere.

 Interesting textures are making a comeback as an interior design trend.

-trends-in-architecture Velvet, in dark, vibrant colours always adds a touch of luxury and warmth and works as well in minimalist spaces as in traditional homes.
+Velvet, in dark, vibrant colours always adds a touch of luxury and warmth and works as well in minimalist spaces as in traditional homes.
 Linen, cotton and wool are traditional fabrics which are finding renewed favour today.

 The nostalgic feel of wooden herringbone floors is hitting the current brief, along with other geometric patterned floors.
 These work just as well with contemporary interiors as traditional ones.
 If you have a dark room and want to maximise natural light, remember that light bounces of light-coloured floors.

 We are giving more attention to designing our outdoor space since the pandemic.
 Often topping our wish-list is more stylish garden furniture as we extend our homes outward to spend more time in the open air.
 Garden rooms in various guises have sprung up (some being built as outdoor offices), along with outdoor kitchens outdoor-kitchens and features such as pizza ovens and fire pits to create warmth in the evenings.

 We all want to spend time in comfortable, welcoming spaces and now is a good moment to think about uplifting the mood of our homes.